openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/image_guidelines.rst

   * The process for adding a course about video is different than the process for including videos as part of the content of your course.
-For more information about including video content, see :ref:`Working with Video Components`.
+For more information about including video content, see :ref:`Creating and Adding Video Content`.

 .. only:: Partners